Robert Mueller’s Questionable Past

 “Associates recall his anger at members of Congress and others for criticism of the FBI’s 1992 siege of a separatist family at Ruby Ridge in Idaho,” reported Neil A. Lewis.
 The New York Times further reported the popularity Mueller garnered from officers at both the FBI and the IRS.

 Also downplayed was the story of the Israelis who claimed to be capitalistic art students.
-They were traveling the country in hopes of hocking their questionably artistic wares at top-secret facilities and at the homes of those who worked at sensitive security locations.
+They were traveling the country in hopes of hawking their questionably artistic wares at top-secret facilities and at the homes of those who worked at sensitive security locations.
 Though the “students” had been reported by the U.S. Marshals, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Air Force, the Secret Service, the Drug Enforcement Administration, and the FBI itself, the issue was largely ignored in the FBI’s testimony to the 9/11 Commission and by Mueller himself.

 Mueller’s history goes deeper than partisanship or personal grudges.
 He is the consummate establishment insider, a role into which he was born and then married.
 His résumé has been built upon pleasing those whose career trajectories, family histories, and loyalty to the deep state guide their assignments, associations, and maneuvers.
 Any hope that Mueller will conduct an impartial investigation of the Trump campaign staff seems whimsical, at best.